 "No worker on the slope, no hand on the chainsaw" is the vision of Future Forests Research, which is co-investing with the Ministry for Primary Industries in innovative harvesting technologies that will improve productivity and worker safety in steepland harvesting in New Zealand.

-The New Zealand forestry sector and the Ministry for Primary Industries have both identified steep-country harvesting as a key bottleneck to achieving greater profitability in forestry.
-Worker safety is also an issue.
-Future Forests Research (FFR) has formed an alliance of research providers, forest owners, and tree harvest engineering and machinery companies to deliver a programme that could extend commercial forestry establishment on steep marginal land.
+The New Zealand forestry sector and the Ministry for Primary Industries have both identified steep-country harvesting as a key bottleneck to achieving greater profitability in forestry and a worker safety issue.
+Future Forests Research (FFR) has formed an alliance of research providers, forest owners, and tree harvest engineering and machinery companies to deliver a programme that enables commercial forestry on steep marginal land to be harvested safely and efficiently.

 The centrepiece of this programme is the development of a steep-slope, feller–buncher machine which can operate safely and efficiently on steep slopes without endangering workers.